ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-56. In many interviews, you will be given a paper that you have never encountered before, and be required to read and subsequently discuss it.
+Q. In many interviews, you will be given a paper that you have never encountered before, and be required to read and subsequently discuss it.
 Please read <a href="https://arxiv.org/pdf/1710.05941.pdf">Searching for Activation Functions</a> before attempting the questions in this question.
 1. In, researchers employed an automatic pipeline for searching what exactly?
 2. What types of functions did the researchers include in their search space?
 3. What were the main findings of their research and why were the results surprising?
 4. Write the formulae for the Swish activation function.
 5. Plot the Swish activation function.

 <details><summary><b>Answer</b></summary>